• Home

 All information is deemed reliable, but is subject to change, and/or correction without notice.

-As of Tuesday, June 20, 2017 there were only 61 homes for sale in Tahoe Donner.
-This inventory level is critically low for this time of year, and this area and out of those 61 homes, 2 had air conditioning as a feature.
-One was priced at $875,000 and one was priced at $1,399,000.
+As of Monday, June 5, 2017 there were only 58 homes for sale in Tahoe Donner.
+This inventory level is critically low for this time of year, and this area.

 • 0 Homes – Tahoe Donner Homes for Sale under $300,000